jonnor/micropython-zipfile/README.md

 Which again was made for [emlearn-micropython](https://github.com/emlearn/emlearn-micropython), a Machine Learning and Digital Signal Processing library for MicroPython.

+## Status
+**Proof-of-concept**. zipfile module tested working for basic unzipping on Unix MicroPython port.
+Working on getting the test suite from CPython to pass also under MicroPython.

 ## License

 The majority of the code is copied from the CPython 3.12 implementation of `zipfile`.